 There are many types of Tibial fractures:

-The broken ends of the bone are properly alligned.
-This type of fracture does not require surgery to repair and it heals quickly.
+The broken ends of the bone are properly aligned.
+This type of fracture does not require surgery to repair, and it heals quickly.

 The broken ends of the bone are not properly aligned.
 This type of fracture requires surgery to repair.
 There are many forms of displaced fractures:

-a) Oblique fracture– this type of fracture has an onlique shape.
+a) Oblique fracture– this type of fracture has an oblique shape.
 It starts as stable and over time it falls out of place.

 b) Transverse fracture– it is a fracture in the shape of a horizontal line.
 This fracture can be stable or unstable (especially if the Fibula is also broken).

-c) Spiral fracture– has the shape of a strair case.
+c) Spiral fracture– has the shape of a staircase.
 Normally a twisting force to the leg can cause this type of fracture.

 d) Open fracture– this occurs when both the Tibia and the Fibula are fractured.